almarklein/timetagger_cli/README.md

 The TimeTagger CLI requires Python 3.6 or higher.
 It has very few [dependencies](requirements.txt).

+After installation, you should be able to use the `timetagger`command.

+Now run `timetagger setup` to setup the API's url and authentication token.

 ## Docs

-After installation, you should be able to use the `timetagger`command.
-Run it without arguments to get the list of available subcommands:
+Run `timetagger` without arguments to get the list of available subcommands:

 ```
 $ timetagger